Professor Sir Andrew J McMichael

 The dynamics of activating and inhibitory NK cell receptors at the cell-surface

 Natural Killer (NK) cells are innate immune lymphocytes that rapidly destroy virally infected and malignant cells, and constitute major players in the early fight against disease.
 Through ‘cross-talk’ with dendritic cells, monocytes and T lymphocytes, they also act as key immune modulators and influence long-term immunity in vivo.
-NK cells primarily gauge abnormalities through the loss of cell-surface proteins known as MHC class I proteins on infected/tumour cells - this information is ...
+NK cells primarily gauge abnormalities through the loss of cell-surface proteins known as MHC class I proteins on infected/tumour cells - this information is process ...